Code-by-CodeBeast/codebycodebeast_archive/course_series/01-flutter-foundations/01-setting-up-your-flutter-app.md

 Setting Up Your Flutter Application

 **Description:**
-In this first installment of the “Flutter Foundations: Essential Techniques and Features for High-Performing Flutter Apps ” series, we’re kicking off with a hands-on guide to setting up your Flutter project using the Very Good CLI.
+In this first installment of the “Flutter Foundations: Essential Techniques and Features for High-Performing Flutter Apps” series, we’re kicking off with a hands-on guide to setting up your Flutter project using the Very Good CLI.
 Discover why I rely on Very Good Core for a solid foundation and learn how to configure run settings for both Android and iOS.
 By the end of this article, you’ll have a robust and well-structured app ready for development.
 Let’s get started on building something amazing!

 ### Introduction